fong5855/Smart-Human-Body-Tracking/readme.md

     $ roslaunch skeleton_markers ARC_demo.launch

 ### ARC platform
+Make sure the EMSK version is 2.2 and all configures are the same as makefile.

+    $ cd #(ARC_PATH)
+    $ make run

 1. Start the EMSK ARC to wait for call.
 ![init](imgs/arc_init.PNG)
 2. User make a call to EMSK, then the EMSK ARC will poewer up the depth camera module and sent the detect human body infomations back.